heitzmann/gdstk/docs/gettingstarted.rst

 Paths
 *****

-Besides polygons, the GDSII format defines paths, witch are `polygonal chains <https://en.wikipedia.org/wiki/Polygonal_chain>`_ with associated width and end caps.
+Besides polygons, the GDSII and OASIS formats define paths, witch are `polygonal chains <https://en.wikipedia.org/wiki/Polygonal_chain>`_ with associated width and end caps.
-The width is a single number, constant throughout the path, and the end caps can be flush, round, or extended by a custom distance.
+The width is a single number, constant throughout the path, and the end caps can be flush, round (GDSII only), or extended by a custom distance.

-There is no specification for the joins between adjacent segments, so it is up to the system using the GDSII file to specify those.
+There is no specification for the joins between adjacent segments, so it is up to the system using the file to specify those.
 Usually the joins are straight extensions of the path boundaries up to some beveling limit.
 Gdstk also uses this specification for the joins.

-It is possible to circumvent all of the above limitations within Gdstk by storing paths as polygons in the GDSII file.
+It is possible to circumvent all of the above limitations within Gdstk by storing paths as polygons in the GDSII or OASIS file.
 The disadvantage of this solution is that other software will not be able to edit the geometry as paths, since that information is lost.

-The construction of paths (either GDSII paths or polygonal paths) in Gdstk is based on :class:`gdstk.FlexPath` and :class:`gdstk.RobustPath`.
+The construction of paths (either GDSII/OASIS paths or polygonal paths) in Gdstk is based on :class:`gdstk.FlexPath` and :class:`gdstk.RobustPath`.

 Flexible Paths